-Following are three sections that will, hopefully, guide you in your search for meaning.
+Following are two sections that will, hopefully, guide you in your search for meaning.

-- Set B will take the quest for your calling to the next level by identifying what constitutes a vocation: gifts, joy, discipline, and needs.
-(Questions #1 and 4 in Set A are similar to questions #1 and 2 in Set B).
+- Set A will take the quest for your calling to the next level by identifying what constitutes a vocation: gifts, joy, discipline, and needs.

-- Set C will help you evaluate your current situation and brainstorm about what changes you can institute with relative ease in order to work in a more satisfying way.
+- Set B will help you evaluate your current situation and brainstorm about what changes you can institute with relative ease in order to work in a more satisfying way.